 Police: 3 officers shot by suspect who is barricaded in home

-Authorities in North Carolina say that three police officers have been shot and wounded by a suspect who is now barricaded in a home in the town of High Point.
+Three North Carolina police officers were shot and wounded by a man who barricaded himself in a home in an hours-long standoff Friday, authorities said.
+The officers' injuries were not life-threatening.

+High Point police Lt.
+Matt Truitt told reporters the standoff began after 11 p.m.
+Thursday when an officer on patrol heard gunshots and approached a house on foot where a man was seen with a rifle.
+The man, who's believed to live at the house, retreated inside and barricaded himself as more officers arrived, Truitt said.

 “He ended up retreating back into the house, and we ended up having a barricaded subject,” Truitt said.

+A tactical team arrived and surrounded the house.
+The man fired the rifle and hit three officers, Truitt said.

-Truitt said that more officers responded before the suspect started shooting.
-Three officers were struck.
-They were taken to a hospital.
+Truitt said the officers were “doing well” and the wounds were not life-threatening.
+One officer needs surgery, he said.

-“The people that we work with each and every day have been struck by gunfire,” Truitt said.
-“This is something that you never want to receive a call, those as far as another one of your coworkers has been struck by gunfire.”

-The man remained barricaded as of 6 a.m.
-Friday.
+The man remained barricaded Friday morning.
 Police said they believe that no other people are inside the home.

-“We do have a job to do, and we do have a duty to protect life as well, so that’s the reason that negotiations are being made and the house hasn’t been knocked down or however you wanna say it,” Truitt said.
+Truitt said that by midmorning, no shots had been fired since about 5 a.m. but the man was still considered a threat because they did not know how many rounds he had.
+Police were negotiating in hopes he would surrender peacefully.
+The suspect's name was not immediately released.

 Comments